 - All lab devices will be accessible via browser based console / CLI access

-- To enable SSH access to a device from internet, please add a default route pointing to 192.168.80.1
+- *To enable SSH access to a device from internet, please add a default or specific route (to your public IP) pointing to 192.168.80.1

 Device IP Addressing and SSH Ports (available once default route added from CLI console access)